History of rail transport in Great Britain 1923–1947: Southern Railway

-The Southern Railway was geographically the smallest of the Big Four, and had 2,186 route miles (3518 km).
+The Southern Railway was geographically the smallest of the Big Four, and had 2,186 route miles (3,518 km).
 Confined to the south of England, it owned no track north of London.
 Unlike the rest of the Big Four, the Southern Railway was predominantly a passenger railway.
 Despite its small size it carried more than a quarter of the UK's total passenger traffic.
 This is because the area covered by the railway included many of the dense commuter lines around London, as well as serving some of the most densely populated parts of the country.

 The Southern Railway was particularly successful at promoting itself to the public.
 "Sunny South Sam" became a character fixed firmly in the public mind as embodying the service of the railway, whilst slogans such as "live in Kent and be content" encouraged commuters to move out from London, and thus further patronise the services offered by the railway.

 The Southern Railway had a strong commitment to electrification.
 The intensively used commuter system in a relatively small geographical area made the Southern a natural candidate for electrification.
 After the Grouping, the LSWR's 660 V DC third rail system was adopted for the whole region.
-LSWR metro area was initially electrified, soon followed by conversion LBSCR's 6.6kV AC Overhead electrified London Metro lines and then the SECR's metro lines around London in the 1920s.
+LSWR metro area was initially electrified, soon followed by conversion LBSCR's 6.6 kV AC Overhead electrified London Metro lines and then the SECR's metro lines around London in the 1920s.
 The 1930s saw mainline electrification of the Brighton Main Line and the Portsmouth Direct Line with associated several surround lines (such as the East and West Coastways).
 Outer suburban electrification was also extensive (e.g. to Gillingham, Maidstone, etc.).
-Proposal existed for further to the Kent Coast but the war halted these plans.
-Originally, only electric multiple unit trains were used, but later electric locomotives and electro-diesel hybrids were developed.
+Proposals to extend further to the Kent Coast were halted by World War II.
+Originally only electric multiple unit trains were used, but later electric locomotives and electro-diesel hybrids were developed.

 During World War II, the Southern found itself at the front line.
 Before hostilities, 75% of SR traffic was passenger with just 25% being freight.
 During the war, roughly the same number of passengers was carried, but only made up 40% of total traffic – freight traffic had increased 4.5-fold.
-A shortage of freight locomotives was remedied by Chief Engineer Oliver Bulleid, who designed a 0-6-0 locomotive, the SR Class Q1.
+A shortage of freight locomotives was remedied by Chief Engineer Oliver Bulleid, who designed a 0-6-0 locomotive, the SR Q1 class.
 This was the largest 0-6-0 to operate in Britain, and forty of these transformed the Southern's ability to haul heavy freight.